Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Abstract

 \section{Abstract}

 In this paper, we perform an exhaustive evaluation of different representations to address the intent classification problem in a Spoken Language Understanding (SLU) setup.
 We benchmark three types of systems to perform the SLU intent detection task: 1) text-based, 2) lattice-based, and a novel 3) multimodal approach.
 Our work provides a comprehensive analysis of what could be the achievable performance of different state-of-the-art SLU systems under different circumstances, e.g., automatically- \textit{vs.} manually-generated transcripts.
 We evaluate the systems on the publicly available SLURP spoken language resource corpus.
-Our results indicate that using richer forms of Automatic Speech Recognition (ASR) outputs allows SLU systems to improve in comparison to the 1-best setup (4\% relative improvement).
-However, crossmodal approaches, i.e., learning from acoustic and text embeddings, obtains performance similar to the oracle setup, and a relative improvement of 18\% over the 1-best configuration.
-Thus, crossmodal architectures represent a good alternative to overcome the limitations of working purely automatically generated textual data.
+Our results indicate that using richer forms of Automatic Speech Recognition (ASR) outputs, namely word-consensus-networks, allows the SLU system to improve in comparison to the 1-best setup (5.5\% relative improvement).
+However, crossmodal approaches, i.e., learning from acoustic and text embeddings, obtains performance similar to the oracle setup, a relative improvement of 17.8\% over the 1-best configuration, being a recommended alternative to overcome the limitations of working with automatically generated transcripts.